NFL says Bills-Bengals won’t resume this week, no changes to Week 18 schedule

 The 24-year-old Hamlin remained in critical condition a day after the Bills said his heart stopped while making a tackle in the opening quarter of a game against the Bengals.
 Medical staff restored his heartbeat during frantic moments on the field before he was loaded into an ambulance, with teary-eyed players and coaches on both teams having difficulty hiding their emotions.

-The Bills organization wrote in a tweet that Hamlin remained in the intensive care unit on Tuesday.
+The Bills tweeted that Hamlin remained in the intensive care unit on Tuesday.
 “We are grateful and thankful for the outpouring of support we have received thus far,” the team statement read.

 Hamlin was hurt while tackling Bengals receiver Tee Higgins on a seemingly routine play that didn’t appear unusually violent.
 Hamlin was administered CPR on the field and was joined in the ambulance by his mother before leaving for the hospital.